Whistleblower Protections

 • "Whistleblower protection only covers public employees" — Many federal whistleblower statutes cover private-sector employees.

-Step 1: Document the wrongdoing.
-Before reporting, write down what you observed — dates, specifics, who was involved, and any documents that support your account.
-Keep copies somewhere outside of work systems.
+Step 1: Document before you report.
+Write down what you saw, dates, who was involved, and any documents that back up your account.
+Keep your notes outside company systems — personal email, your own phone.

 What should you NOT do?

-Don't wait after retaliation occurs.
-The clock starts when the retaliatory act happens — not when you realize it was retaliation.
-Filing deadlines can be as short as 30 days.
+Don't sit on retaliation.
+The clock starts when the retaliatory act happens, not when it dawns on you what your boss was actually doing.
+Some deadlines run in 30 days.

 You came here to know your rights — help someone else know theirs.